CarlosNunezMX/Yashigiri/docs/AnswerAPI.md

 Add dynamic answers to your bot!
 That was hard to implement, so i hope you enjoy that!

 ## ***abstract** class Answer*
+> You couldn't create an instance of this class!

 To use it you need to extend the base class `Answer` making yours.
 You could use async/await out the box!
 ```ts
 export class AskForFeelings extends Answer{